rwieruch/blog_robinwieruch_content/polynomial-regression-model-selection-javascript.md

 {{< /highlight >}}

 Even though this model fits perfectly, it will be terrible at making future predictions.
 It fits the data too well, so it's over-fitting.
 It's about balancing the model's complexity with the model's explanatory power.
 That's a parsimonious model.
 It is a model that accomplishes a desired level of explanation or prediction with as few predictor variables as possible.
 In conclusion, you want to have a best-fitting prediction when using low order polynomials.
 There is no point in finding the best-fitting regression line that fits all of your data points.

+The terminology is used for both linear and logistic regression.
+In order to address the issue of over-fitting, there are two options:

+* Reduce the number of features:
+  * Manual selection of useful features
+  * Apply a model selection algorithm
+* Regularization (use it, when you have a lot of slightly useful features)
+ * Keep all the features n, but reduce the magnitude of theta parameters

 <hr class="section-divider">